MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### Example 9: Skipping Header Validation

-By default, the `Invoke-WebRequest` cmdlet validates the values of well-known headers that have a standardards-defined value format.
+By default, the `Invoke-WebRequest` cmdlet validates the values of well-known headers that have a standards-defined value format.
 The following example shows how this validation can raise an error and how you can use the **SkipHeaderValidation** parameter to avoid validating values for endpoints that tolerate invalidly formatted values.